Mitanshk01/gRPC-Mini-Projects/Q1/README.md

 - Concurrent player actions
 - Edge case scenarios (e.g., moving into walls, invalid moves)

-To run the unit tests, use the following command (from the root directory, mentioned above as well):
+To run the unit tests, use the following command (from the root directory Q1/, mentioned above as well):

 ```
 $ make tests